micrometreuk/micrometreuk.github.io/README.md

 - https://micrometre.co.uk/2020/02/18/jekyll-docker.html

-**Due to Gitea using port 22 by default, we need configure ssh setings for the user's home**
+**Due to Gitea using port 22 by default, we need to configure ssh setings for the user's home**

 Start with copying the ssh config loacted in the repository /file/config to user's home.